Follow your passion: Earn a teaching degree from the UW-Stevens Point School of Education

 Explore special opportunities in the School of Education

-we are just the right size, we can open up all kinds of opportunities
+Because we are just the right size, we can open up all kinds of opportunities for you.

 We'll encourage you to succeed through volunteer opportunities and innovative teaching approaches that put you in an elementary, middle or high school classroom.
 You’ll be an active learner closely involved in real-world situations designed to ensure your professional success.